 Despite being preventable and treatable, malaria threatens the lives of 3.2 billion people globally - nearly half of the world's population.
 91% of malaria deaths occur in sub-Saharan Africa.
 Furthermore, children under the age of five accounted for 67% of all malaria deaths in 2018, making them a specific vulnerable group (Global Fund, 2019).

-In countries where malaria is endemic, prevention is an important component of malaria control.
-Preventative medical supplies are available from IDA in the form of insecticide-treated bed nets and medicines to prevent malaria in vulnerable groups, including pregnant women and infants.
+In countries where malaria is endemic, prevention is an important component of vector control.
+As a major global supplier of Long-Lasting Insecticidal Nets (LLINs) and Indoor Residual Spray (IRS), IDA Foundation helps to ensure populations at risk can prevent these diseases.
+Our assortment also includes medicines to prevent malaria in vulnerable groups, including pregnant women and infants.